nucleuslabs/form-capacitor/docs/intro.md

 ##Form-Capacitor

-Form capacitor is an easy to use library that makes building fast responsive forms easy using a few hooks.
+Form capacitor is a library for building fast responsive forms with state management, nesting, dynamic repeatable input support, serialization and as you type validation/error generation using json-schema packaged into a few hooks.

 ##What it does